moneybutton/yours-core/contents/articles/2015-09-18-the-master-plan/index.md

 useful for educating prospective collaborators about what we are building and helping to guide them in choosing what to work on.
-It should also be a collaborative document in the sense that I shouldn't be the only person writing it - so please either push minor changes or issues pull requests for major changes.
+It should also be a collaborative document in the sense that I shouldn't be the only person writing it - so please either push minor changes or issue pull requests for major changes.

 Note that the master plan is not complete and is intended to evolve with time.